corda/corda-runtime-os/components/configuration/README.md

     which could be empty, then calling `ConfigurationValidatorImpl.validate` with that sparse config object.
 20. `ConfigurationValidatorImpl.validate` obtains the schema for the key in question from `SchemaProviderImpl`, then calling `ConfigurationValidatorImpl.validateConfigAndGetJSONNode`.
 This will throw exceptions if there are mismatches and will set defaults in the config.
-21. TODO: describe typical ways config is accessed, via a `SmartConfig` object.
+21. The resulting configuration JSON is posted to the compacted `CONFIG_TOPIC`
+22. The `ConfigurationReadService` is invoked by the lifecycle coordination code.
+(TODO: how) and invokes `ComponentConfigHandler.onNewConfiguration`.
+23. `ComponentConfigHandler.onNewConfiguration` is called with a config and the keys that have changed, and posts a `ConfigChangdEvent` to the lifecycle coordinator it is associated with, with the full config as a field of the event.
+24. The lifecycle coordinator calls the `processEvent` method of the component that instantiated it.
+25. The `processEvent` handler for `ConfigChangedEvent` should call the `getConfig` method with a string constant such as `ConfigKeys.MESSAGING_CONFIG` and will get back a `SmartConfig` object.
+26. The `SmartConfig` object can be passed around within the business logic, and its methods such as `getString` and `getInt` can be called when specific values are required.